ni/arbitrary-session-management/src/custom_instr_session_sharing/client/README.md

 - Provides a simplified client interface to interact with the Device Communication Service.
 - Handles device configuration, command transmission, and retrieval of measurement data in a structured format.
 - Designed for easy reuse across examples involving various hardware in measurement plug-ins.
-- Handles binary data (as string) to numeric conversions for human readable data read/write operations.
+- Handles binary data (as string) to numeric conversions for human-readable data read/write operations.

 ## Required Software